10 years after an incredible act of sportsmanship.

 “My agent just kept calling and calling and calling until I finally picked up,” Davis said.
 “He told me, ‘Look, I don’t know if you have been paying attention, but this thing has completely blown up, and I have already booked you for interviews tomorrow from 9 a.m. straight until 5 p.m.’”

 Having spent the bulk of the time on the phone with family and friends, Davis recalls South Carolina’s drive back home to Orlando going rather quickly.
-The impact extended much longer than just that night.
+However, the impact extended much longer than just that night.
 Everybody was touched by his incredible act of sportsmanship.

 “I got lots of letters of support from family and friends and people I didn’t even know,” Davis said.
 “But the one which really stands out was a letter I got from a teacher somewhere in Texas.
 She explained that she had used what I did for a project in her class about doing the right thing.
 She even had every kid in her class write me a letter.
 That’s when it really hit home.
 I was just, like, wow.”

-Once the attention died down a few weeks later, Davis was able to take stock of what it all truly entailed.
+Once the attention died down a few weeks later, Davis could take stock of what it all truly entailed.

 “I was back to looking at my position on lists, and I was looking at upcoming tournaments that I didn’t know if I was qualified for,” Davis said.
 “Those were all still things I had to consider.
 But, if I had won, none of that would’ve had to cross my mind.
 I would have also been able to get excited about taking my family to places like Kapalua.”